Firenze, ti amo

 - Budget: Poggio Baronti B&B – From here, it’s a 20-minute bus ride into Florence.
 In return, you will get a cheap and comfortable stay.

-- Budget: Dimora Salviati – Save money by living (beautifully!) in Florence’s hills north of the centre.
+- Budget: Dimora Salviati – Save money by staying (beautifully!) in Florence’s hills north of the centre.

 Search for the cheapest and best hotels in Florence here.